High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: N NMR in the NV state

 In contrast to the NV\textsuperscript{-}, the NV\textsuperscript{0} state lacks spin-selective optical transitions, which restricts its applicability in coherent spin-control schemes.
 As illustrated in Fig.~\ref{ODNMRnv0}-a), however, photo-ionization (P.I.) may allow readout of the NV\textsuperscript{0} nuclear spin states, provided that P.I. does not disturb the nuclear spins.
 In this protocol, $^{14}$N nuclear spin polarization is first established in the NV\textsuperscript{-} charge state.
 A subsequent two-photon process \cite{Siyushev} converts NV\textsuperscript{-} into NV\textsuperscript{0}, where both the hyperfine interaction and quadrupole moment differ.
 Radio-frequency driving can then flip the $^{14}$N spin, after which a second P.I. process restores the NV to the negatively charged state, enabling optical readout of the $^{14}$N nuclear spin.

 The spectral positions of the four peaks in Fig.~\ref{ODNMRnv0}-b) are reported in the table \ref{tab:odnmr_full}.
-There is good agreement between the predicted positions of the peaks and the expectations found from Eq.~(\ref{NVOcal}).
-Interestingly, the contrast of the four $^{14}$N nuclear spin transitions in the NV$^0$ state is fully consistent with a polarization of the nucleus in the $\ket{1_N}$ state.
+There is good agreement between the predicted positions of the peaks and the expectations found from Eq.~(\ref{NVOcal}). {There is also good agreement with the reported values \cite{Waldherr}.} Interestingly, the contrast of the four $^{14}$N nuclear spin transitions in the NV$^0$ state is fully consistent with a polarization of the nucleus in the $\ket{1_N}$ state.
 This shows that a large $^{14}$N nuclear spin polarization is preserved after photo-ionization.
 Also, the P.I. transfer enables unambiguous CW read-out of the spin-polarization.
 This is to be compared with the read-out of the $^{14}$N nuclear spin in NV$^-$ where ODNMR biases the read-out contrast, as discussed in Section II.

 We now seek to provide quantitative estimates of the NV$^0$ hyperfine and quadrupole tensors.
-To this end, we employ the formulae in the Supplementary Materials (Section VIII), which include non-secular contributions.
+To this end, we employ the formulae in the Supplementary Materials \cite{supp} (Section VIII), which include non-secular contributions.
 The values are reported in the table \ref{NVnot}.
 We also extract the $A^0_\perp$ component, which has not been reported thus far to the best of our knowledge.
 Note that our method involves a subtraction of two frequencies that are very close to each other, so the uncertainty in $A^0_\perp$ is larger than in the estimation of $Q_0$ and $A^0_\parallel$.